12 Foods That Put New Jersey On the Map (Besides Bagels + Pizza)

 st ann festival hoboken zeppoli

-A summer in New Jersey is not complete without the smell of an Italian festival, more specifically the smell of zeppoles at an Italian festival.
+A summer in New Jersey is not complete without the smell of an Italian festival, or more specifically, the smell of zeppoles at an Italian festival.
 The little doughy balls fried up and covered in powdered sugar originated in Italy, but have become closely tied to New Jersey.
 With the influx of Italian immigrants in the late 1800s and early 1900s to New Jersey, many Italian festivals began popping up in the area.
-The zeppole took off in popularity from these events and visitors have come to love them.
+The zeppole took off in popularity from these events, and visitors have come to love them.
 St. Ann’s Feast in Hoboken and La Festa Italiana in Jersey City are the must-visits for zeps.

 also appears in